 Kimi Räikkönen, nicknamed Iceman, is one of the most popular racing drivers from Finland and the 2007 Formula 1 World Champion.
 Raikkonen debuted in Formula One 2001, recording nearly 300 starts and twenty-one victories since then.

 He was out from Formula 1 for two seasons (2010 and 2011), participating in the World Rally Championship with Citroen.
 He also tried himself in NASCAR.

 Persistent since early days

-He was born on October 17, 1979, in Espoo, the second largest city in the country, located in southern Finland.
+Kimi Raikkonen was born in October 1979 in Espoo, the second largest city in the country, located in southern Finland.
 When he was 10, he started to race karting.
 From the very beginning, he was pretty successful.
 He had won many local and national titles before he entered the international stage at the age of 15.

 In 1998, Raikkonen won the Nordic Championship title while the following year he debuted in formula racing and became the winner of UK Formula Renault 2000 Winter Championship, driving for Manor Motorsport.

 In 2000, Raikkonen won the UK Formula Renault title after being the fastest in 7 out of 10 races.
 He also drove in two races of Formula Renault Eurocup and won both of them.